 - Emotion Coaching is the key to raising happy, resilient, and well-adjusted kids.
 Research shows that it is not enough to be a warm, engaged, and loving parent.
 We also need to emotion coach our kids.
 Emotion-coached kids tend to experience fewer negative feelings and more positive feelings.
 Inmates learn the simple and effective three-step process: First, label and validate the emotions you see.
 Second, deal with misbehavior if you need to.
 Finally, help your child solve the problem.

-- Girl Scouts Behind Bars
+- Girl Scouts Beyond Bars

 - The children of women convicted of crimes may not be incarcerated alongside their mothers, but unwittingly they're also being punished.
 The Girl Scouts Beyond Bars program offers to rebuild broken mother-daughter relationships, easing separation and empowering young women to manage feelings of anger and abandonment.
 Girl Scouts Beyond Bars program (GSBB), is an initiative designed to maintain and grow mother-child relationships while mothers are away.
 The troop's activities are centered on rebuilding the tenuous relationships, and in addition to arts and crafts and learning life skills, the mothers and daughters bond by asking and answering tough questions of each other.
+Learn more about Girl Scouts Beyond Bars on YouTube.

 - Inside Out Dads